precisely/rapids/doc/architecture.md

     name)) ;; return the name of the user
 ```

 The `listen!` function represents a point where execution pauses for input.
 The compiler recognizes `listen!` as a suspending expression - a point where execution pauses.
-Execution resumes when the system receives data from an external event (e.g., the user provides their name to a client, and the client generates an HTTP `POST` request on the longterm server).
+Execution resumes when the system receives data from an external event (e.g., the user provides their name to a client, and the client generates an HTTP `POST` request on the rapids server).
 When execution resumes, the user's input (called the "result-value") is bound to the `name` variable.
 Note that bindings (in this case just one symbol, `excited?`) are preserved in the second half of the code body.

 First let's jump to the output of the compiler to get a flavor of what is going on.